 Miller's Chunking Theory

-When using Miller's chunking theory or law, the ability to recall information rises tenfold.
+Using Miller's chunking theory, the ability to recall information rises tenfold.
 This theory includes Miller's Magic Number, which is 7 ± 2.
-The number seven is the average amount of data a person can store in his or her short-term memory.
-The ability to chunk data into smaller sections gives the individual a way to remember more information.
-For example, your short-term memory can recall about seven words, but if you group words into chunks of four similar words, you can recall 28 instead.
+Seven is the average number of details a person can store in their short-term memory.
+The ability to chunk details into smaller sections may give the individual a way to remember more information.
+For example, your short-term memory can recall about seven words, but if you group words into chunks of four similar words, you may be able to recall 28 instead.

-Cognitive-behavioral therapy, or CBT, is used in many aspects of psychology, sociology, and behaviorism.
-In CBT, cognition is thought, and behavior refers to action.
-CBT is an empirically supported therapy that helps restructure the thoughts of individuals suffering from mental health disorders from depression to anxiety.
-In fact, many studies have found CBT to be more effective than medication in treating depression.
-The idea behind CBT is that your actions are a product of your feelings, which are shaped by beliefs and thoughts.
-Therefore, changing your thoughts and beliefs can help change your actions by altering your feelings.
-Chunking is used in CBT when clients are challenged to detect or isolate negative thoughts, and replace them with more accurate, positive ones.
+The premise of CBT is that your actions are a product of your feelings, which are shaped by beliefs and thoughts.
+Therefore, changing your thoughts and beliefs may help change your actions by altering your feelings.
+Chunking may be used in CBT when clients are challenged to detect or isolate unwanted or unhealthy thoughts and replace them with more accurate, positive ones.

-Social anxiety disorder is characterized by excessive worry or fear about one or more social situations, such as social gatherings.
-Those with this disorder are typically afraid of being exposed to negative scrutiny by others, which can cause them to avoid many types of social situations.
-Such avoidance can cause major disturbances in one's day-to-day activities.
-With CBT, you can learn to change maladaptive behavior by changing your thoughts, and therefore create the freedom for meaningful social interactions.
-When you use chunking to store more data in your short-term memory, you can learn faster and remember more, and the therapy becomes more effective.
+Social anxiety disorder is characterized by excessive worry or fears about one or more social situations, such as social gatherings.
+Those with this mental illness may fear being exposed to negative scrutiny by others, which can cause them to avoid situations.
+Such avoidance can cause significant disturbances in their day-to-day activities.

-Learning to change or control your thoughts in order to change your feelings is beneficial in treating depression, as well.
-Unlike some other treatments including psychodynamic therapy, CBT focuses on current issues rather than ones from the past.
+Learning to change or control your thoughts to change your feelings can also be beneficial in treating depression.
+Unlike some other treatments, CBT focuses on current challenges rather than the past.

-There are many other mental health conditions that can be treated with CBT as well, which include:
+Many other mental health conditions can be treated with CBT as well, including the following: